lyokha/nginx-custom-counters-module/README.md

 Meaning of the arguments corresponds to that of the normal counters.

-A single counter can be declared both as normal and early if none of the merged location configuration hierarchies contains both the types simultaneously.

 Early counters are capable to update on every *rewrite* jump to another location.
 With the following configuration,